Policy last updated

 Role of the Smile Squad staff

-- Act as the main point of contact for the school when planning and delivering the program
+- Act as the main point of contact for the school to schedule, plan and deliver the program, including conducting a school site assessment to find an appropriate location to conduct the dental service

 - Work collaboratively with principals, school health and wellbeing teams, school administrators and teachers to support promotion and delivery of the service and enhance student participation

-- Collect consent forms from the school and register students into a confidential patient management system
+- Manage the consent process and register students into a confidential patient management system

 Step 2: school site assessment